hotosm/osm-export-tool/README.md

 This is a guide to the source code - useful if you'd like to contribute to the Export Tool, deploy the project on your own server, or re-use parts of the project.

-`utils/`  contains Python classes responsible for downloading and transforming OSM data into each file format based on a GEOS geometry and a `FeatureSelection` object.
-Many of these are wrappers for GDAL/OGR commands.
-This module can be used independently of the web application for creating exports from the command line.

-`feature_selection/` contains a parser for YAML feature selections that define how OSM data is mapped to tabular formats.
-More documentation on the YAML format is available at http://exports-prod.hotosm.org/v3/help/yaml .

 `api/` is a Django web application that manages creating, viewing and searching exports, storing feature selections, scheduling jobs, and user accounts via openstreetmap.org OAuth.

 `ui/` is a React + ES6 frontend that communicates with the Django API.
 It handles localization of the user interface, the OpenLayers-based map UI, and the Tag Tree feature selection wizard.
 (For historical reasons, it also includes some Django views to facilitate logging in with OSM credentials.)